St. Petersburg Street Circuit: Second Bayfront course

 When the course was reconfigured, the northbound segment turned at Central Avenue instead, and did not go as far as The Pier.
 The pits and main straight were moved to the airport, and a purpose-built paddock area was paved next to the runway.
 The Albert Whitted Park was reconfigured/relocated, and the entire course layout was repaved.

 The pits and paddock areas, as well as link from Dan Wheldon Way to the airport runway (turns 11, 12, and 13) were constructed specifically for the circuit in 2003, and are considered permanent features of the otherwise temporary circuit.

 After the crash at the 2011 IZOD IndyCar World Championship that killed Snell Isle resident Dan Wheldon, who won the 2005 race and two Indianapolis 500 titles, the straight following Turn 10 (the turn from Bayshore Drive to Albert Whitted Park) was renamed "Dan Wheldon Way" in his memory.
 The sign and commemorative plaque was unveiled by St. Petersburg mayor Bill Foster on March 6, 2012.
-A permanent Dan Wheldon Memorial is located next to the Dali Museum on the opposite side of Turn 10, where race winners have their names placed on the memorial.
+A permanent Dan Wheldon Memorial is located next to the Salvador Dalí Museum on the opposite side of Turn 10, where race winners have their names placed on the memorial.